JahsiasWhite/AudioShape/README.md

 14. Fix how Spotify songs are saved.
 Right now its doing extra stuff to get the artist.
 I should send data somehow of the song data (title, artist, album) to be used when its finished downloading from youtube.
 Maybe just use a callback?
 15. On spotify -> display if song/playlist is already downloaded
 16. What quality are the mp4s being downloaded at from youtube
+17. Add a cleanup when the app first starts.
+To see if there were any songs that weren't somehow deleted

 999 Easy file/song sharing

 BUGS:

-1. Can't enter fullscreen multiple times
-2. Fixup all of the addEffect, runEffect stuff.
-Do they all have to be async?
+1. Fixup all of the addEffect, runEffect stuff
-3. Queue display gets out of sync
+2. Queue display gets out of sync
-4. Cant download two spotify mp4s at the same time... before testing, remove the console logs of "FFmpegProgress" and "Data"
+3. Cant download two spotify mp4s at the same time... before testing, remove the console logs of "FFmpegProgress" and "Data"
-5. When logging into spotify for the first time, you cant get past the login screen.
+4. When logging into spotify for the first time, you cant get past the login screen.
 You have to hard refresh and then youll be signed in

 ## Launching